HaydenMeloche/GraphQL-Demo/README.md

 ## How does it work?
 Rather than having endpoints for different data.
 You have one endpoint and pass it queries.

+You can specify the data your interested in recieving and you will only get that data back.
+No need to have middle-layer API that strips down crud apps.

+## How-to

 Define you schema
 ```js
 // GraphQL schema